dotnet/docs/docs/fsharp/get-started/get-started-visual-studio.md

 ---
 # Get started with F# in Visual Studio

-F# and the Visual F# tooling are supported in the Visual Studio integrated development environment (IDE).
+F# is supported in the Visual Studio integrated development environment (IDE).

 To begin, ensure that you have [Visual Studio installed with F# support](install-fsharp.md#install-f-with-visual-studio).